mkreitze/behaviourCollector/README.md

 # behaviourCollector
 This git project contains a method to visually display all behaviours detected by a phase portrait of a 2 state FBCA.
-The code used to generate phase portraits can be accessed [here](https://github.com/mkreitze/mastersThesis).
+The code used to generate phase portraits can be accessed at https://github.com/mkreitze/mastersThesis.

 The following is each phase portrait with associated found behaviours.